 The Tel-Bond 60 Index gained 7% in the past 12 months.
 This index consists of 60 corporate bonds, fixed-interest and CPI-linked, with the highest market capitalization among all the bonds traded on the Tel Aviv Stock Exchange.

-These bonds are all rated between A- and Aaa (the highest rating possible).
-The index can be purchased via a lost-cost ETF through an Israeli investment account.
-Other investment-grade Israeli corporate bonds yield up to 9%, and even the international ACE Home Centers currently yields over 16% in Israel.
+These bonds are all rated between A- and AAA (the highest rating possible).
+Those interested in this index can be purchase via a lost-cost ETF through an Israeli investment account.
+Other investment-grade Israeli corporate bonds yield up to 9%, and even ACE Home Centers currently yields over 16% in Israel.

-Heaviest mutual funds withdrawals since 2008 crash
+Tel Aviv Stock Exchange sees largest mutual funds exit since 2008 crash

-According to Meitav Investment House, Ltd. Investors sold holdings in riskier stock-based mutual funds in favor of safer money market funds.
+According to Meitav Investment House, Ltd. investors chose to sell holdings in riskier stock-based mutual funds in favor of safer money market funds.
+In total, 1 billion shekels was added.
 The Tel Aviv 25 and 100 stock Indexes fell almost 5% in May.
-In contrast, the Tel Aviv Bond 20 Index gained 0.5% in that same period.
-The investing public is beginning to choose less volatile asset classes.
+Over this same period, the Tel Aviv Bond 20 Index gained 0.5%.
+It appears that the investing public is beginning to choose less volatile asset classes.

 To add Israeli stocks or bonds to your portfolio, please contact us.